Xbox Cloud Gaming

-Xbox Cloud Gaming (formerly known as Project xCloud and colloquially known as xCloud) is Microsoft's Xbox cloud gaming service.
+Xbox Cloud Gaming, also simply known as Xbox Cloud, is a cloud gaming service as part of Xbox offered by Microsoft Gaming.
 Initially released in beta testing in November 2019, the service later launched for subscribers of Xbox Game Pass Ultimate on September 15, 2020.
-Xbox Game Pass cloud gaming is provided to subscribers of Ultimate at no additional cost.
+Xbox Game Pass cloud gaming is provided to subscribers at no additional cost.
+Xbox Cloud Gaming operates by linking the device to a remote server in the cloud.

 Development

 The ideas for the cloud service came within Microsoft around 2016, around the same time that Kareem Choudhry developed the Xbox 360 backwards compatibility for the Xbox One.
 As his team developed this solution, Choudhry also had the idea if they could provide these games without having need of a console, and got Spencer's go-ahead to start a small team to determine the feasibility of cloud gaming.
 The technology was deemed successful enough at around the time of Xbox Game Pass's introduction that Microsoft assembled a larger team to build up the cloud gaming platform.

 Microsoft teased the service at E3 2018 and formally announced Project xCloud several months later, in October 2018.
 They demonstrated the service in March 2019 with the racing game Forza Horizon 4 playing on an Android smartphone with an Xbox One controller.
 Xbox head Phil Spencer used a private server during this time to test games on a remote connection.
 The service entered its home testing phase in May 2019, when it could be used outside the lab environment.
 It entered public testing later in the year and was unveiled at E3 2019.

 Microsoft said that its Xbox content library will make its service more appealing than competitors such as Stadia.
 The hardware at launch used Xbox One S-based blade servers, but began to transition to Xbox Series X-based servers in June 2021.
 Each server initially had four customized Xbox One S-based units for the 2018 teaser, but this was doubled to eight per server in a 2U enclosure for the service's launch in 2019.
 Compared to the standard Xbox One S, power consumption has been reduced by 30% through processor-specific power tuning.
 Video output is set for 120 Hz to reduce latency.